 - Encourage a quick response by including a call-to-action in your profile as well as your content

 When people look for products and services, they take to Google or, for more specific results, LinkedIn.
 Once a user enters a search term, the algorithm compares it with keywords and phrases found on different pages to display the most relevant results.

-When you optimize your LinkedIn profile for SEO, it means you want to increase its search engine optimization performance.
+Optimizing your LinkedIn profile for SEO means you want to increase your search engine optimization performance.
 But how do you go about this?
 The first step is keyword research!

 Keyword research is the process of discovering keywords that your target audience uses to search LinkedIn for your products or service.
 It could also be the phrases recruiters type in LinkedIn to find suitable candidates.

 Second, you have to place the highly searched keywords in the right sections of your profile.
-But be sure to maintain a decent keyword density and ensure a natural keyword flow within the content.
+But remember to maintain a decent keyword density and ensure a natural keyword flow within the content.